Tarotar30127/CS260/README.md

 ### Key features

-- Secure login over HTTPS
-- Ability to select the question to decide
-- Display of choices
-- Ability to select, and change, top three choices
-- Totals from all users displayed in realtime
-- Ability for a user to lock in their top three
-- Results are persistently stored
-- Ability for admin to create and delete questions
+- Secure Login over HTTPS: Ensures that only authorized users can access the system, protecting sensitive data and functionality.

+- Inventory Management: The Home page provides a list of inventory items, allowing users to view available devices and equipment.

+- Job Management: Users can view a list of available jobs and tasks, helping them understand the work that needs to be completed.

+- Team Member Overview: Displays a list of users who are currently logged in, facilitating better team coordination.

+- Real-Time Chat: Includes a simple chat feature for team members to assign tasks, communicate responsibilities, and collaborate on job assignments.

+- Add Devices: Provides a form for users to add new devices and equipment to the inventory, ensuring that the inventory is always up-to-date.

+- Admin Functionality: Allows administrators to manage the inventory by adding or removing devices and overseeing the job listings.

 ### Technologies